-The home authority should initiate and coordinate the process for identifying material sub-groups.
 Host authorities should identify material sub-group(s) in their jurisdiction, in consultation with the home authority and the CMG.
-The home and host authorities within the CMG should review the list of material sub-groups on an annual basis.
+The home authority should initiate and coordinate the process for identifying material sub-groups (and the annual review of the list of material sub-groups) with the host authorities and the CMG.